 It’s easy, right?

-Just find a keyword, get it into your SEO copy, then write up some great content.
+Find a keyword, get it into your SEO copy, and write up some great content.

 The truth is, there’s a lot more to it than that.